Suneeh/LoldleUnlimited/README.md

 # TODOs

+- Check for an API with Quotes, Skins, Sounds, Spellnames, Spell Icons and add them to championData
+- Add the new info to build hints after 5-10-15 guesses.
-- Show some "You Won" Dialogue that let's you restart the game (idealy without reloading the page)
+- ~~Show some "You Won" Dialogue that let's you restart the game (idealy without reloading the page)~~
 - ~~Build an API Scraper of the league api to fetch titles and image names correctly and reactivate the title feature~~
 - ~~Make the app visually pleasing~~
 - ~~Make ENTER Key work for guessing Champions~~